SauzeauYannis/OOP-Project/README.md

 This project was carried out in the third year of the [CMI Informatique](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at the [University of Poitiers](https://www.univ-poitiers.fr/en/) as part of the [Object-oriented programming](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY/specialite-s5-JD2XSMB7/programmation-orientee-objet-JB1YGRBD.html) teaching programme.

-This project was developed in pairs and with [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE.
+This project was developed in a group of three with [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE.

 <a name="en_vi"/>